Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/combined/Double Depression.md

 Brain stimulation
 When depression doesn’t respond to other forms of treatment, certain types of brain stimulation have been shown to help, including electroconvulsive therapy (ECT) and repetitive transcranial magnetic stimulation (rTMS).

-Research from 2018Trusted Source suggests that deep brain stimulation could be beneficial for people living with forms of depression that are harder to treat, but further studies are needed.
+Research from 2018 suggests that deep brain stimulation could be beneficial for people living with forms of depression that are harder to treat, but further studies are needed.

-Healthgrades is owned by RVO Health.
-By clicking on this link, we may receive a commission.
-Learn more.

 Self-care strategies
 Professional support is often an important part of managing depression symptoms, especially when they’re severe and difficult to treat.
 But you can take steps to manage those symptoms at home, too.